Personal Development and Professional Training

 Training to become a Rosen Method Movement Teacher

-To train as a Rosen Method Movement Teacher, students can register with the German Rosen Method Bodywork and Movement School [www.rosenmethode.de] and follow their requirements.
-They may also contact Senior Movement Teacher Lotti Vialle (on the “UK & International” page) for more information about training or participation in movement intensives.
+To train as a Rosen Method Movement Teacher, students can register with the German or the Austrian Rosen Method Bodywork and Movement Schools [www.rosenmethode.de] and follow their requirements.

 Although there is no Rosen Method Movement Training in the UK school at the moment, there are movement classes in some Bodywork intensives.